 Pulling into the employee parking lot, the team sees it is vacant except for a big garbage truck moving in to empty the large bins overflowing with trash left by the departing workers.
 The adventurers again race from the purified air of their vehicle through the unhealthy atmosphere and into the walkway tubes between the personnel buildings.
 Lex takes a more leisurely pace, being born on Regatta and somewhat immune to the bad air.

 The plant is shut down and deserted.
 Trash, dust, and the other assorted detritus of large numbers of the lower-class linger everywhere.
 The only people present are an old and slow-moving janitor in the barracks and a secretary doing catch-up work in a front office.
 The secretary is processing data for the next batch of incoming personnel when the plant reopens.
 The only sounds are the gentle breeze from the single air purifier left on-line and the thundering booms from the garbage truck in the parking lot.
 A large Regattan housefly (1 inch wide) that somehow got past the air filters will race at the adventure team until it is killed.

 Personnel records list 492 workers on the payroll with access to these buildings at the time the theft took place.
 Cross-referencing this with people who were present during the probes will eliminate from consideration 3 workers (if the adventurers wish to so eliminate anyone).
-A character with computer 3 will note that the security violation involved a list of commands that indicate the hacker was not trained in computer operations, but was simply following a tedious and blind but thorough algorithm designed to produce results that an untrained person could recognize and use.
-There is nothing else on the system that can give any other indication of who the hacker was.
+A character with computer-3 will note that the security violation involved a list of commands that indicate the hacker was not trained in computer operations, but was simply following a tedious and blind but thorough algorithm designed to produce results that an untrained person could recognize and use.
+Nothing on the system will give any other indication of who the hacker was.